Can dogs eat pork?

 The full picture

 Pork is more complicated than other meats.
 Plain cooked lean pork (pork loin, tenderloin) is a fine protein for dogs in small amounts.
 The problems are everywhere else: raw pork carries trichinella parasite risk; bacon and ham are too salty and fatty; pork bones (especially cooked) splinter dangerously; sausages are seasoned with toxic ingredients.
 Pork is also higher in fat than chicken or turkey, so use sparingly for pancreatitis-prone dogs.
 Pork rinds (scratchings) are extremely salty.
-Ground pork is fine if plain and fully cooked.
+Pork mince is fine if plain and fully cooked.

 Risks to watch for